Luketedwards/score-emporium/README.md

 ### Wireframes

-Wireframes were created for some of the main pages during the design phase using Figma, and can be accessed [here](./README_images/wireframes).
+Wireframes were created for some of the main pages during the design phase using Sketch, and can be accessed [here](./README_images/wireframes).

 ## 5. Surface